 - Grasp the idle control valve and pull out of the intake manifold.

 - Remove the rubber grommet (use a flat blade screwdriver if necessary).
-To avoid any vacuum leaks, always replace the rubber grommet with a new one (BMW Part # 13411733217) when cleaning or replacing the valve.
+To avoid any vacuum leaks, always replace the rubber grommet with a new one (see parts list) when cleaning or replacing the valve.

 - Shake the valve softly in your hands.
 You should hear the internal mechanism opening and closing as you shake it.
 If you don’t, then the valve is stuck from carbon deposits.

 - Take a can of high quality carburetor cleaner (we use CRC Clean-R-Carb) and thoroughly blast all of the carbon and gunk out of the valve.
 Repeat continuously letting it soak in between blasts.
 Use the whole can cleaning out the valve.
 When you softly shake the valve now you should hear the internal mechanism opening and closing.

 - Use compressed air to thoroughly blow out all of the carburetor cleaner until inside of M60 idle control valve is dry.

 - Your valve is now clean and can be reinstalled into the vehicle.
 Do not forget to use a new rubber grommet during installation of your cleaned M60 idle control valve.

 - If you were unable to successfully clean your idle control valve, or if your valve is damaged, install a new one along with a new rubber grommet.
 See the “Parts” section above for the link to the correct replacement valve for the M60 engine.